Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 Targeted Support

-For pupils with identified interoceptive difficulties, a more intensive programme might include:
+For learners with identified interoceptive difficulties, a more intensive programme might include:

 • Individual interoception sessions (10-15 minutes, twice weekly) working through Mahler's Interoception Curriculum activities

-• Visual body maps where pupils colour areas where they feel sensations during different emotional states
+• Visual body maps where learners colour areas where they feel sensations during different emotional states

 • Interoception diaries with simple tick-box formats (heart rate: fast/normal/slow; muscles: tight/relaxed; tummy: full/empty/uncomfortable)